discoverygarden/bcelndora/docs/devops.md

 ansible-playbook microk8s.yml -i inventory/prod --diff --ask-become-pass -l new.node.hostname
 ```

-Once microk8s has been provisioned, add the node the cluster by running
+Once microk8s has been provisioned add the node the cluster by running:
-`microk8s add-node` on the dc node, and running the generated `microk8s join`
+1. `microk8s add-node` on the dc node.
-command on the new node.
-To verify that the node has been added run `Kubectl
-get nodes` from the dc node.
+1. Run the generated `microk8s join` command on the new node.
+1. To verify that the node has been added run `Kubectl get nodes` from the dc
+   node.